comsompom/vozhyk/iphone_detector/README.md

 ## Next Steps (Part 2)

 This app is the **eyes & brain** on the iPhone.
-The next integration step is sending targeting coordinates to a **DOIT ESP32 DEVKIT V1** over Wi-Fi.
+The current robot-station integration sends targeting coordinates to a **DOIT ESP32 DEVKIT V1** over Wi-Fi HTTP.

+The iPhone app has a small robot button in the bottom-left control rail.
+The button is red when disconnected, yellow while connecting, and green after the ESP32 accepts `POST /iphone/connect`.

+For the current personal Apple development-team build, iOS cannot auto-join the ESP32 Wi-Fi AP from inside the app because the required Hotspot Configuration entitlement is not available.
+To test the current HTTP connector, manually join the iPhone to:

+- SSID: `Vozhyk-Robot`
+- Password: `vozhyk-esp32`

+After the robot button is green, the app sends detected `auto` and `human` objects to `POST http://192.168.4.1/target` at most once per second.
+The payload includes object name, screen X/Y, estimated object GPS coordinates, distance, confidence, phone GPS, phone altitude, and bearing.
+The altitude value is currently phone GPS altitude or barometer-relative fallback, not an independently measured target altitude.

-The planned hardware extension is to mount the iPhone on a mobile system, use the camera model to detect a drone in the air, then send the detected target position, confidence, and zoom level over Wi-Fi to the ESP32.
-The ESP32 will control servos that rotate the iPhone scanning platform and point a dedicated positioning ray toward the detected drone location.
+The ESP32 controls servos that rotate the iPhone scanning platform and point a dedicated positioning ray toward the latest received target location.